-Without the benefit of a face-to-face meet, establishing that brand-consumer trust through other methods is invaluable to the longevity of your business.
-Might as well set it up now for your long term success.
+Without the benefit of a face-to-face meeting, establishing that brand-consumer trust through other methods is invaluable to the longevity of your business.
+Might as well set it up now for your long-term success.

 Finally, use the tools that LinkedIn has to offer to their utmost.
 They’re not shy about offering businesses and marketers all the wealth of knowledge at their disposal to help attract followers to your LinkedIn page.
 Whether it’s optimizing your LinkedIn page for SEO, adding follow buttons to your website and page links in your email signature, or diving deep into your analytics and adjusting your content accordingly, there are a lot of options through the platform to facilitate some of the same things that an event can offer.